FEBRUARY 2014 UPDATE

 NAAMEX is now merged with the SOAS campaign to become NOMADSS/SAS

-Research flights on the NCAR C-130 start in June 2013 to investigates sources and sinks of
+Research flights on the NCAR C-130 start in June 2013 to investigate sources and sinks of

 AUGUST 2012 UPDATE

-After our sucessful WAMO project (Lyman and Jaffe 2011) , the National Science Foundation has recommended funding for the North American Airborne Mercury Experiment (NAAMEX).
+After our sucessful WAMO project (Lyman and Jaffe, 2011) , the National Science Foundation has recommended funding for the North American Airborne Mercury Experiment (NAAMEX).
 This will be the first ever airborne Hg experiment to examine the US Hg sources from coal burning.
 The UW-DOHGS instrument will play a critcal role in the sucessful outcome of the experiment.
 NAAMEX will build on the results from WAMO.
 This experiment will use the NCAR C-130 aircraft in two 3-week deployments: one based in the Western U.S. and the other in the Eastern U.S. Both will take place in the summer of 2013.

 NAAMEX will be part of a broader aircraft experiment called Nitrogen, Oxidants, Mercury and Aerosol: Distributions, Sources and Sinks (NOMADSS).
 Details on NOMADSS can be found here.

 - Quantify the distribution and chemical transformations of speciated mercury in the free troposphere.
-How does the speciation of mercury change with increasing height in the free troposphere over the US?
+How does the speciation of mercury change with increasing height in the free troposphere over the U.S.?
 How is this speciation affected by atmospheric oxidation, precipitation, cloud-processing, and stratospheric intrusions?
 How does the partitioning of mercury evolve in the outflow of emission regions?